feyroozecode/786.world/README.md

 ## Verification

 Joining the community requires a Discord account which has a verified phone number.
 This is to police against bad actors in the system.
+While many prefer anonymity, it's a byproduct of a digital world, not our reality.
+If you need anonymity you may have to find another place unfortunately.